Fafau06/fafau06.github.io/menu/about.md

 That said, everything is best kept in moderation, even my own thoughts, for I also need to make you comfortable and act like a good host so as not to throw you out.
 And in that sense, I’d humbly like you to come in and have a nice exchange with me in this humble “Abode” where my ideas reside.

-The name of the blog itself may be a tautology (“a place for a place of absurdity”), but it can also be taken to mean “a place in a place of absurdity.”
+The name of the blog itself may be a tautology (“a place for a place of absurdity”), but it can also be taken to mean “a place *in* a place of absurdity.”
 Whichever way you choose to interpret it works for me — the meaning of what resides in it matters more than where it is.

-That said, enjoy your stay.
+That said, enjoy your stay!

 Leave your name and comment on the [Guestbook](https://fafau06.atabook.org/)!
 <hr>